Dr Simran Sidhu

 Committee Memberships

-Date Role Committee Institution Country 2018 - ongoing Member Faculty of Health and Medical Sciences - Health Safety and Wellbeing Committee The University of Adelaide Australia 2017 - ongoing Member Big Science Adelaide (Sub Committee of NSW Committee) - Australia 2017 - ongoing Member Low-Risk Human Research Ethics Committee The University of Adelaide Australia 2017 - ongoing Member National Science Week Committee (South Australia) - Australia 2013 - 2015 Board Member The University of Utah Postdoctoral Association The University of Utah United States 2010 - 2011 Chair School of Human Movement Studies Postgraduate Students Executive Committee The University of Queensland Australia -
+Date Role Committee Institution Country 2024 - ongoing Member Faculty of Health and Medical Sciences HDR The University of Adelaide Australia 2020 - ongoing Chair Florey Undergraduate Research Conference The University of Adelaide Australia 2020 - ongoing Chair Faculty of Health and Medical Sciences SSP The University of Adelaide Australia 2018 - ongoing Member Faculty of Health and Medical Sciences - Health Safety and Wellbeing Committee The University of Adelaide Australia 2017 - 2023 Member Low-Risk Human Research Ethics Committee The University of Adelaide Australia 2017 - ongoing Member National Science Week Committee (South Australia) - Australia 2013 - 2015 Board Member The University of Utah Postdoctoral Association The University of Utah United States 2010 - 2011 Chair School of Human Movement Studies Postgraduate Students Executive Committee The University of Queensland Australia -

 Memberships

-Date Role Membership Country 2017 - ongoing Member Australasian Cognitive Neuroscience Society Australia 2017 - ongoing Member Exercise and Sports Science Australia Australia 2015 - ongoing Member American College of Sports Medicine United States 2013 - ongoing Member Society for Neuroscience United States 2013 - ongoing Member American Heart Association United States -
+Date Role Membership Country 2024 - ongoing Member Australasian Neuroscience Society Australia 2017 - ongoing Member Australasian Cognitive Neuroscience Society Australia 2017 - ongoing Member Exercise and Sports Science Australia Australia 2015 - ongoing Member American College of Sports Medicine United States 2013 - ongoing Member Society for Neuroscience United States 2013 - ongoing Member American Heart Association United States -

-Date Title Type Institution Country 2020 - ongoing Review Editor for Frontiers in Physiology (Exercise Physiology) Editorial Frontiers - 2019 - ongoing Brain Sciences - Special Issue Guest Editor Editorial MDPI Switzerland
+Date Role Editorial Board Name Institution Country 2020 - ongoing - Frontiers in Physiology (Exercise Physiology) Frontiers - 2019 - ongoing - Brain Sciences MDPI Switzerland

 Connect With Me